axd6044-sketch/Bioinformatics-course-projects/Week06 /README.md

 L = average read length (~75 bp for SRR3194430)
 G = genome length (~10,794 bp for Zika MR766)

-### What is the observed average coverage?
+### What is the expected average coverage?
-X+ observed expected​=0.0027×530,000≈1,431× .
+expected​=0.0027×530,000≈1,431× .
 So the expected average coverage for the mapped fraction is about 1,400×.
-How much does the coverage vary across the genome?
-(Provide a visual estimate

 ```
 samtools depth SRR3194430.bam | awk '{sum+=$3} END { print "Average coverage:", sum/NR }'
 ```